jrburke/blade/README.md

 * Using JSLint for all the code, including following the recommended style of 4 spaces for indents.
 * Using JSDoc for code documentation.

-Provide BSD licensed, CLA-safe code
+Provide BSD licensed, CLA-backed code
 -----------------------------------
 I still want BSD licensed, CLA-backed code, so I would still like all contributors to sign the Dojo CLA before contributing.
 Additional bi- or tri-licensing might happen, but CLA-backed BSD is a minimum.